rickaa/rand/rand/content/posts/black_jupyter.md

     print(f"{param_three['first']}")
 ```

 The function takes a lot of (unnecessary) arguments and then prints one of the values of the `dictionary` *param_three*.
-But what happens if we pass a `list` instead is that we get an error, and we can see that with such a long function, if the parameters were more difficult to debug and read this could turn out in one of these bugs that look abvious to solve but you can't find which parameter you are messing with.
+But what happens if we pass a `list` instead is that we get an error, and we can see that with such a long function, if the parameters were more difficult to debug and read this could turn out in one of these bugs that look obvious to solve but you can't find which parameter you are messing with.

 ```python